2024–25 Nemzeti Bajnokság I (men's handball)

 The 2024–25 Nemzeti Bajnokság I (known as the K&H férfi kézilabda liga for sponsorship reasons) was the 74th season of the Nemzeti Bajnokság I, the top men's handball league in Hungary.
-A total of fourteen teams contest this season's league, which began on 31 August 2024 and will conclude on 8 June 2025.
+A total of fourteen teams contest this season's league, which began on 31 August 2024 and concluded on 8 June 2025.

 Telekom Veszprém won their twenty-eighth title.